hpcaitech/ColossalAI/applications/stable-diffusion/instruct-pix2pix/readme.md

 ## Training

 We provide the script `01_trainer_pix2pix.sh` to run the training task without colossalai.
-Meanwhile, we also provided script called `02_train_with_colossalai.sh` to train text-to-image model using colossalai.
-Also, if you want to LoRA to fine-tune your model, we also provided a bash script called `03_train_with_colossalai_lora.sh` to fine-tune your model.
+Meanwhile, we also provided script called `02_train_with_colossalai.sh` to train image-to-image model using colossalai.
+Also, if you want to use LoRA to fine-tune your model, we also provided a bash script called `03_train_with_colossalai_lora.sh` to fine-tune your model.
 If you are not familar with, you can check this [website](https://huggingface.co/docs/diffusers/training/lora).
 There is a simple example below to demonstarte how to launch training.

 ```